Alopecia Areata – Causes and Treatment

 Lord Dhanvantari: The God of Ayurveda

 According to Indian mythology, Lord Dhanvantari is the God of medicine and the God of Ayurveda.
 This divine physician is also thought to be the 13th avatar of Lord Vishnu.
 In this blog, let’s explore the legend of Lord Dhanvantari, his relevance in the field of Ayurveda and how he shaped the path of healing and health.
 The Origin Story The story of Lord Dhanvantari originates in Hindu mythology, particularly the legend of Samudra Manthan or the churning of the ocean.
 According to the legend, Gods and demons churned the ocean of milk (Kshira Sagara) to get Amrita, the nectar of immortality.
 After a wearing trial period, Dhanvantari emerged from the sea, bringing with him the potion of immortality.
 In images, Lord Dhanvantari is often portrayed holding a conch in one hand and a pot full of Amrita in the second hand.
 His third hand has a book title “Ayurveda” and the fourth hand has medicinal herbs.
 Therefore, Lord Dhanvantari’s role is not just to ensure physical well-being, but also the divine alignment of mind, body and soul which is the crux of Ayurvedic principles.
-His emergence from the Ksheersagar, the ocean of life, can be seen as a metaphor for coming out with the hidden knowledge, related to medicine or healing.
-Lord Dhanvantari – God of Medicine and Ayurveda The first person to teach and propagate Ayurveda is believed to be Lord Brahma.
-However, it is he who is worshipped as the God of Ayurveda.
+One can see his emergence from the ksheersagar, the ocean of life, as a metaphor for revealing hidden knowledge related to medicine or healing.
+Lord Dhanvantari – God of Medicine and Ayurveda Many people believe that Lord Brahma was the first person to teach and propagate ayurveda.
+However, he is the one worshipped as the god of ayurveda.
 Ayurveda pays attention to both treating illness and preventive health care through lifestyle, food, and natural remedies.
 Lord Dhanvantari’s teachings emphasise herbs, therapies, and surgical knowledge as tools for achieving optimal wellness.
 Ayurvedic doctors often seek Lord Dhanvantari’s blessings before starting any auspicious works.
-Dhanvantari and the Vedas Lord Dhanvantari is revered for his divine knowledge of surgery, medicinal herbs, and the importance of a balanced lifestyle.
-His teachings are mentioned in Atharva Veda through hymns and rituals associated with health and healing.
-Many herbs and treatments used in Ayurveda are thought to be blessings from Dhanvantari.
+Dhanvantari and the Vedas People revere Lord Dhanvantari for his divine knowledge of surgery, medicinal herbs, and the importance of a balanced lifestyle.
+Atharva veda mentions his teachings through hymns and rituals associated with health and healing.
+Many people think that Dhanvantari blesses many herbs and treatments used in Ayurveda.
 Dhanvantari — Patron of Ayurveda And Surgery One of the unique aspects of Lord Dhanvantari’s teachings is his focus on surgery.
 Sushruta Samhita – the classical text of Ayurveda authored by Acharya Sushruta talks about surgery in detail.
-It is believed that Lord Dhanvantari had reincarnated on Earth as Divodasa – the king of Kashi.
+People believe that Lord Dhanvantari reincarnated on earth as Divodasa – the king of Kashi.
 Divodasa Dhanvantari was the master of surgery.
 He passed the knowledge of surgery and Ayurveda to Acharya Sushruta.
 This included anatomy, use of surgical instruments, constructive operations such as removal of cataract, open heart surgery, brain surgery and rhinoplasty.
 Benefits of Worshipping Lord Dhanvantari Since ancient times, people have been worshipping Dhanvantari for both physical and spiritual healing.
 Many perform Dhanvantari Puja invoking his blessings for good health, and energy and to remain guarded against diseases.
 Every year, Dhanvantari Jayanti is celebrated on Dhanteras, two days before Diwali.
 On this auspicious day, Ayurvedic doctors and followers pray to Lord Dhanvantari.
-Dhanvantari Jayanti is also observed as International Ayurveda Day.
+People also observe Dhanvantari Jayanti as International Ayurveda Day.
 Role of Lord Dhanvantari in New Age Wellness Modern day Ayurveda heavily follows Sushruta Samhita authored by Acharya Sushruta.
-In Sushruta Samhita, Dhanvantari is also referred to as Divodasa and Kasi Raja.
+In Sushruta Samhita, people also refer to Dhanvantari as Divodasa and Kasi Raja.
 Today, as more people prefer natural treatments over medicine, the lessons and teachings of Lord Dhanvantari make even more sense.
 Here, his philosophy of using natural means to achieve balance links well with contemporary approaches to health and wellness that focus on holistic prevention, healthy eating, and mind-body balance.
 Lord Dhanvantari — The Eternal Healer Lord Dhanvantari’s profound knowledge of Ayurveda and healing arts is a source of inspiration for Ayurvedic doctors and those who follow Ayurveda.
 For those seeking divine guidance regarding health, Lord Dhanvantari stands as the eternal symbol of hope, healing, and longevity.
 Whether you follow an Ayurvedic lifestyle or just wish to live a healthier life, the teachings and insights from Lord Dhanvantari are relevant even today.
 Do you follow any Ayurvedic principles in your daily life?
 Tell us in the comments!
-If you are struggling with any health issues, you can book a consultation with us or give us a message via WhatsApp at +91 79074 89839.
-We have the Best Ayurvedic Doctors in Trivandrum who is always glad to helps you .
-If you have any queries, contacts You can also visit.
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
+If you have any queries, contact us.
+You can also visit us at our hospital.

 Fenugreek – Nature’s Ally for Balanced Blood Sugar in Diabetes

-Dealing with diabetes can be a hassle, especially if you entirely depend on medicines to keep your blood sugar levels at check.
+Fenugreek is an Ayurvedic herb, which can Dealing with diabetes can be a hassle, especially if you entirely depend on medicines to keep your blood sugar levels at check.
 Ayurveda recommends a combination of dietary and lifestyle practices and remedies for blood sugar control.
 One such remedy that helps you maintain your blood sugar levels is fenugreek.
 It is a common kitchen spice that might just make a big difference in your blood sugar levels.
 Apart from its use in cooking, fenugreek has some incredible health benefits, especially for diabetes management.
 What is Fenugreek?
 Fenugreek is a herb that belongs to the legume family.
 Its seeds are often used in cooking, especially in Indian cuisine.
 However, it is not just an aromatic spice.
 It has been popular in many ancient cultures for being an overall healing agent.
 It helps in digestion, increasing milk production in nursing woman as well as most importantly for management of blood sugar levels.
 Fenugreek and Diabetes There are several qualities, that make fenugreek good for diabetes: Fibre Fenugreek seeds are rich in water-soluble fibre.
 It slows down the absorption of carbohydrates and sugars in the intestines.
 Thus, it helps to control the blood sugar spikes after meals.
 Insulin sensitivity Studies show that fenugreek has the components that increase your insulin sensitivity especially in people with Type 2 diabetes.
 Hence it allows your body to use insulin in a better way.
 Aids in blood sugar control Studies show that fenugreek helps reduce fasting blood sugar levels.
 Its seeds are believed to stimulate the secretion of insulin due to the amino acid 4-hydroxyisoleucine, which can reduce blood sugar levels.
 Anti-inflammatory properties People with diabetes often suffer from inflammation, especially of the joints.
 Not only does it decrease inflammation but it also increases insulin sensitivity due to its anti-inflammatory nature.
 Ways to Use Fenugreek for Blood Sugar Control You can use fenugreek in different ways in order to regulate blood sugar levels.
 Fenugreek Seeds You can also take its seeds directly.
 Soak one teaspoon seeds in water overnight and consume as the first thing in the morning without eating anything.
 Ground Fenugreek You can also add a teaspoon of the powder to a glass of warm water or milk and drink one to two times a day.
-Fenugreek Tea Another way is to boil fenugreek seeds in water and make tea out of that.
+Fenugreek Tea Another way is to boil its seeds in water and make tea out of that.
 It is a relaxing way to experience the added benefit of reducing your blood sugar.
 Fenugreek as per Ayurveda In Ayurveda, fenugreek is known as “Methi” and is used for various health conditions.
 Ayurveda recognizes fenugreek’s ability to balance the body’s doshas (energies) and its role in managing blood sugar levels.
 It’s often recommended for people with diabetes and metabolic disorders.
 Precautions While fenugreek is generally safe for most people, there are a few things to keep in mind: Consult Your Doctor It can interact with certain medications and affect blood sugar levels.
 Before consuming it, consult with a doctor, especially if you’re taking medication for diabetes.
 Possible Side Effects Some people may experience mild side effects like digestive discomfort, diarrhoea or gas when they first start taking fenugreek.
 These symptoms usually subside as your body adjusts.
 Allergies If you’re allergic to legumes like peanuts or chickpeas, you might also be allergic to fenugreek.
 Start with a small amount to see if you have any adverse reactions.
 It is a versatile and powerful herb that can support blood sugar control in people with diabetes.
 Its high fibre content, ability to improve insulin sensitivity and anti-inflammatory properties make it a valuable addition to a diabetes management plan.
 By incorporating it into your daily routine, you might notice more stable blood sugar levels and improved overall health.
 Remember, while fenugreek can be beneficial, it’s important to use it as part of a balanced diet and healthy lifestyle.
 It’s always best to consult with an Ayurvedic doctor before adding anything new to your diet.
 Want to learn more about Ayurvedic natural remedies for diabetes management?
-Watch this video: If you are struggling with any health issues, you can book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+Watch this video: If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
 We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
-You can also visit.
+You can also visit us at our hospital.

-Ayurvedic Herbal Teas: Benefits and Recipes
+Herbal Teas: Ayurvedic Benefits and Recipes